MooersLab/ofat4xtals/README.md

 <p align="center"><img src="./images/Randomized6factors.png" alt="HTML5 Icon" style="width:600px;"></p>

-The treatments within the replicas are randomly assigned.
+The treatments within a factor should be randomly assigned.
 Each of those experiments is treated as an independent experiment, so there is no randomization across the experiments.
 This latter feature eases the setting up of the crystallization solutions within an OFAT experiment because only the volume of one factor and the volume of the water vary.

 The protocol for re-randomization of the treatments in an experiment with no replica is as follows: